Notice regarding the quality of machine translation

 The hairdresser at home offers a wide range of services: cutting, straightening, folding, coloring, scalp treatment, hair care, etc. It can also offer the sale of products, especially cosmetics, to its customers.

-To go further : Law 46-1173 of May 23, 1946 regulating the conditions of access to the profession of hairdresser.
+For further information: Law 46-1173 of May 23, 1946 regulating the conditions of access to the profession of hairdresser.

 b.
 Competent Business Formalities Centre (CFE)